-Unless earlier terminated, the 2016 Restated Agreement will expire upon the expiration of the last royalty term for a product under the agreement, after which time, Takeda will have a perpetual, royalty-free license.
-Except with respect to the target antigen of a product for which the Company exercised its option to co-develop and co-commercialize in the United States, Takeda may terminate the 2016 Restated Agreement in its entirety or with respect to any target for convenience upon 45 days' prior written notice.
-Each party may terminate the 2016 Restated Agreement in its entirety upon bankruptcy or similar proceedings of the other party or upon an uncured material breach of the agreement by the other party.
-However, if such breach only relates to one target, the agreement may only be terminated with respect to such target.
+Unless earlier terminated, this agreement will expire upon the expiration of the last royalty term for a product under the agreement in all countries.
+The royalty term means, on a product-by-product and country-by-country basis, the period commencing upon the first commercial sale of a product and ending upon the later to occur of: (i) the later of expiration of the last Mersana patent right that would be infringed by the manufacture or commercialization of such product in such country and the expiration of the first-to-expire patent right claiming the composition of matter of the ADC contained in such product, or (ii) 10 years from the date of first commercial sale of such product in such country.
+Upon the expiration of each royalty term for each product on a country-by-country basis, Takeda's exclusive license will convert to a perpetual, non-exclusive, royalty-free license with respect to such product in such country.
+Except with respect to the target antigen of a product for which we exercised our option to co-develop and co-commercialize in the United States, Takeda may terminate this agreement in its entirety or with respect to any target antigen for convenience upon 45 days' prior written notice.
+Each party may terminate this agreement in its entirety upon bankruptcy or similar proceedings of the other party or upon an uncured material breach of the agreement by the other party.
+However, if such breach only relates to one target antigen, the agreement may only be terminated with respect to such target antigen.